-Listed companies are required to have an annual shareholders' meeting each fiscal year.
+Listed companies that are foreign private issuers are required to solicit proxies for any annual or special meeting of shareholders from all U.S. shareholders.
 Three definitive copies of all proxy materials (including the proxy card) must be filed with the Exchange no later than the date on which such materials are sent to any security holder.
 If consents are to be used in lieu of a special meeting, notification to the Exchange is also required.
-Proxy materials should be sent to Market Watch & Proxy Compliance, New York Stock Exchange, 20 Broad Street - 5th Floor Mailroom, New York, NY 10005.
+Proxy materials should be sent to Market Watch & Proxy Compliance, New York Stock Exchange, 11 Wall Street - 5th Floor Mailroom, New York, NY 10005.